-We are very fortunate in having the services of a fully qualified nurse in school for three days per week and a first aider for two days.
+We are very fortunate in having the services of a fully qualified nurse in school for two days per week and a first aider for three days.
 There are also teaching and non-teaching staff throughout the school who are trained in first aid, to ensure an immediate response whilst awaiting the attendance of a member of the medical team.

 The medical team will look after pupils if they are ill or injured and will contact you if necessary.
 This may be if your child is unwell and needs to come home or be seen by a doctor/attend hospital.
 The nurse is only expected to deal with issues that arise during the school day; please do not send pupils in to see the nurse with a known illness or injury - this is the role of your GP.

 Where possible the medical team will make every effort to return your child to their lessons, to maximise their learning potential.
 Our mission, as a medical team, is a commitment to work with students, families, the school and its community to promote optimal health and academic success for all students at Saffron Walden County High School.